sourflowershower/Color-Independant-Pattern-Generator/README.md

 A browser-based tool for designing infinitely-tileable vector patterns.

-Made it because I needed something more than color to classify same-shape GUI elements also happens to be colorblind friendly.
+Needed something more than color to classify same-shape GUI elements, also happens to be colorblind friendly.

 ---